tsalkakis-d/behavior-promise/README.md

 tree.run().done();
 ```

-A game AI attempts to enter a room:
+An example of a game AI attempting to enter a room:

 ```js
 var behavior = require('behavior-promise');